InitialPosition/PastaScraper/README.md

 1. s c r a p e

 ### Notes
 Please be aware that you have to whitelist your IP address on the [Pastebin Scraper API website](https://pastebin.com/doc_scraping_api).
-I will not take responsibility if you get banned from the scraper API.
+I will not take responsibility if you get banned from the scraper API or if this script downloads a super virus to your hard drive.
-You also have to install the python module "progress".
-This can be done by running `python3 -m pip install progress`.
+You also have to install some modules for this script to work.
+You can do this by running `python3 -m pip install -r requirements.txt` in the repository directory.

 ### Parameters
 Parameters are back baby